Vision Direct

 DS Housekeeper - Powerful reverse search for stuff like fonts, layer styles, colours and instances.

-Button arangement
+Button arrangement

 Before